realA10001986/Time-Circuits-Display/README.md

 Basically, and by default, the device uses the hardware volume knob to determine the desired volume.
 You can change this to a software setting as follows:
 - Hold ENTER to invoke main menu
-- Press ENTER until "VOL-UME" is shown
+- Press ENTER repeatedly until "VOL-UME" is shown
 - Hold ENTER
 - Press ENTER to toggle between "HW" (volume knob) or "SW" (software)
 - Hold ENTER to proceed